 Burgerbibliothek of Berne, Public academic archive in Bern, Switzerland

-The archive was founded in 1951 after manuscript and graphic collections were separated from the former City and University Library of Bern.
-This division created a specialized institution focused on preserving local sources.
+The archive was established in 1951 when manuscript and graphic collections were separated from the former City and University Library of Bern.
+From that point, it grew into a specialized institution focused on local and regional sources.

 The community of curious travelers